Shelex/cypress-allure-plugin/README.md

 }
 ```

--   in your `cypress/support/index.js` file connect plugin itself:
+-   in `cypress/support/index.js` file connect plugin itself:

 ```
 import '@shelex/cypress-allure-plugin';
-// you can use require also:
+// you can use require:
 require('@shelex/cypress-allure-plugin');
 ```